Thomas More: Relics

-Another comment he is believed to have made to the executioner is that his beard was completely innocent of any crime, and did not deserve the axe; he then positioned his beard so that it would not be harmed.
-More asked that his foster/adopted daughter Margaret Clement (née Giggs) be given his headless corpse to bury.
-She was the only member of his family to witness his execution.
+Another comment More is believed to have made to the executioner is that his beard was completely innocent of any crime, and did not deserve the axe; he then positioned his beard so that it would not be harmed.
+More asked that his adopted daughter Margaret Clement (née Giggs) be given his headless corpse to bury.
 He was buried at the Tower of London, in the chapel of St Peter ad Vincula in an unmarked grave.
 His head was fixed upon a pike over London Bridge for a month, according to the normal custom for traitors.

-More's daughter Margaret later rescued the severed head.
+More's daughter Margaret Roper (née More) later recovered the severed head.
 It is believed to rest in the Roper Vault of St Dunstan's Church, Canterbury, perhaps with the remains of Margaret and her husband's family.
 Some have claimed that the head is buried within the tomb erected for More in Chelsea Old Church.

 Among other surviving relics is his hair shirt, presented for safe keeping by Margaret Clement.
 This was long in the custody of the community of Augustinian canonesses who until 1983 lived at the convent at Abbotskerswell Priory, Devon.
-Some sources, including one from 2004, claimed that the shirt, made of goat hair was then at the Martyr's church on the Weld family's estate in Chideock, Dorset.
+Some sources, including one from 2004, claimed that the shirt, made of goat hair, was then kept at the Martyr's church on the Weld family's estate in Chideock, Dorset.
 It is now preserved at Buckfast Abbey, near Buckfastleigh in Devon.

+Epitaph

+In 1533, More wrote to Erasmus and included what he intended should be the epitaph on his family tomb:

 Scholarly and literary work

 History of King Richard III

 Between 1512 and 1519 More worked on a History of King Richard III, which he never finished but which was published after his death.
 The History is a Renaissance biography, remarkable more for its literary skill and adherence to classical precepts than for its historical accuracy.
 Some consider it an attack on royal tyranny, rather than on Richard III himself or the House of York.
-More uses a more dramatic writing style than had been typical in medieval chronicles; Richard III is limned as an outstanding, archetypal tyrant—however, More was only seven years old when Richard III was killed at the Battle of Bosworth in 1485 so he had no first-hand, in-depth knowledge of him.
+More uses a more dramatic writing style than had been typical in medieval chronicles; Richard III is limned as an outstanding, archetypal tyrant—however, More was only seven years old when Richard III was killed at the Battle of Bosworth in 1485, so he had no first-hand knowledge of him.